kkots/ggxrd_replay_mod/README.md

 ## GG btns.fla

 This is a Flash 8 Professional file.
 It can probably be opened by Adobe Animate, Adobe Flash CS3/4/5/6.
 It contains the art for the buttons used in the dll and app portions of the mod.
 You don't need this file unless you want to edit the button visuals.

+## Changelog

+* 30'th December 2023 - fixed a crash when copying inputs that were selected up to down, instead of down to up. (released vesion 1.1)